-Spills of hydrocarbon-based oils from ships have been the focus of ITOPF's work from the beginning, initially from tankers and later from a wide range of ships.
-Over time, our activities have expanded to include other types of pollution at sea - including spills of vegetable oils, a wide range of hazardous chemicals and dry-bulk cargoes including coal and wood.
-The contents of containers also present a multitude of pollution risks.
-Here we provide an overview of some of the pollutants that ITOPF is called to deal with
+Spills of hydrocarbon-based oils from ships have been the focus of ITOPF's work from the outset, initially from tankers and later from a wide range of ships.
+Over time, our activities have expanded to include other types of pollution at sea - including spills of vegetable oils, a wide range of hazardous chemicals, dry bulk cargoes, including coal and wood, as well as the vast array of raw and manufactured goods and products carried on board containerships.
+Here we provide an overview of some of the pollutants that ITOPF is called to deal with.